face-orm/face/README.md

  * Powerful : performances are something, but we still thing about strength.
 Face can join your data and you can  write complex queries thanks to a custom language close of SQL

+Face is tested and safe enough for production.
+Right know it is perfectly suited for little and medium projects.

 Quick Overview